jundalisay/superb/content/en/research/marx/capital/chapter-3/section-3.md

-+++
+---
+title: "Other Functions of Money"
+heading: "Section 3"
+author: "Karl Marx"
+image: "/covers/daskapital.jpg"
-title=  "Other Functions of Money" author=  "Karl Marx" description=  "Money is the measure of value and the medium of circulation.
-Gold (or silver) is therefore money." image=  "/covers/daskapital.jpg" date=  2020-01-27
+description: "Money is the measure of value and the medium of circulation.
+Gold (or silver) is therefore money"
-+++
+weight: 8
+icon: /icons/marx.png
+# date: "2020-01-31"
+---

 Money is the measure of value and the medium of circulation.
 Gold (or silver) is therefore money.